 Applicants with a temporary work permit in Denmark (e.g. green card) must pay application fee.

-Please contact ba.admission@au.dk in due time before the application deadline if you are unsure whether you must pay application fee.
+Please contact ba.admission@au.dk in due time before the application deadline if you are unsure of whether you must pay application fee.

 The deadline for paying application fee is 15 March.